wms/Petri-REST/README.md

 Petri-REST is a workflow system based on Petri Nets, exposed via a RESTful interface.

-It is based on the Lithium framework and as such takes full advantage of PHP 5.3.6.
+It is based on the Lithium framework and requires PHP 5.3

 ## Installation